 The UCL Medical School has highly rated science expertise within its academic and clinical departments thus guaranteeing an excellent research environment.

-Students have the advantages of studying in a multi-faculty university with a long tradition of excellence, situated within the heart of one of the world's greatest cities.
+Students have the advantages of studying in a multi-faculty university with a long tradition of excellence, situated at the heart of one of the world's greatest cities.

 Qualification and course duration